 It takes extra time to review mortgage proposals and negotiate with lenders but spending an extra hour or two can save you thousands of dollars.
 For example, on a $300,000 30 year loan, reducing your mortgage rate by just 0.125% saves you almost $8,000 in interest expense over the life of your loan.
 Follow the steps below to learn how to compare mortgage proposals and negotiate the best terms for your loan.

 Gathering proposals from at least five lenders including multiple types of lenders ensures that you have a range of options, which puts you in a stronger position when you negotiate your mortgage.
 There are different types of lenders such as national, regional or local banks, mortgage brokers, mortgage banks and credit unions and they are all competing for your mortgage business.

 Some mortgage lenders such as banks, mortgage bankers and credit unions are direct lenders, which means they lend you money directly for your mortgage, potentially allowing them to offer you a lower interest rate.
-Other lenders such as mortgage brokers do not fund mortgages directly but instead act as a personal mortgage shopper for borrowers and compare rates and fees from multiple funding lenders to find you the best terms for your mortgage, so you benefit from lender competition.
+Other lenders such as mortgage brokers do not fund mortgages directly but instead act as a personal mortgage shopper for borrowers and compare rates and fees from multiple funding lenders to find you the best loan terms, so you benefit from lender competition.

-The table below shows you where on the Loan Estimate (LE) you can find 1) the interest rate, 2) estimated closing costs, and 3) the APR.
-Click on the rectangle icons to see where each figure is located on the Loan Estimate.
-Comparing these figures for multiple proposals will help you select the mortgage and lender that are right for you.
+The table below shows you where on the Loan Estimate you can find 1) the interest rate, 2) estimated closing costs, and 3) the APR.
+These are the most important items to review when you review mortgage proposals.